How Long Do You Have to Contact a Lawyer After an Accident?

 Contacting a lawyer quickly after an accident provides several advantages:

 Evidence Preservation: Accident scenes change rapidly.
 Skid marks fade, debris gets cleared, and witnesses forget details.
-According to the National Highway Traffic Safety Administration, proper evidence collection is crucial for determining accident causation.
+According to the National Highway Traffic Safety Administration, proper evidence collection is essential for determining accident causation and can be supported by early legal intervention.
 Early legal intervention helps preserve crucial evidence.

 Witness Statements: People’s memories become less reliable over time.
 Your attorney can interview witnesses while events remain fresh in their minds.